Riyatomar14/keyword/README.md

 60.**CURRENCY**-

-a.**Bitcoin**-it is a innovative payment network and a new kind of money.Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.
+a.**Bitcoin**-it is a innovative payment network and a new kind of money.
+Bitcoin is open-source; its design is public, nobody owns or controls Bitcoin and everyone can take part.

 b.**Ethereum**-Ethereum is the community-run technology powering the cryptocurrency ether (ETH) and thousands of decentralized applications.Ethereum and its apps are transparent and open source.